What Is a Configuration Item (CI)? Definition, Examples & CMDB Guide

 Deployment to production

-The CI then moves into the production environment following change management approvals.
+The CI moves into the production environment following change management approvals.
 Deployment includes documenting the go-live date, dependencies, and rollback plans in case issues arise after release.

 Early life support (ELS)

 During the initial post-deployment phase, the CI gets enhanced monitoring and support.
-This “hypercare” period helps IT teams quickly address unexpected issues and stabilize performance before steady-state operations begin.
+This hypercare period helps IT teams quickly address unexpected issues and stabilize performance before steady-state operations begin.

 Production and operational management